Watch: President breaks fast with UAE worshippers at Sheikh Zayed Grand Mosque

 The ubiquitous mobile phones also came out, capturing the moment for posterity as Sheikh Mohamed and his entourage joined the congregation for iftar.

-The President gestured for the gatherers to remain seated and start their iftar, breaking their 13-hour and 33-minute fast.
+The President gestured for the gatherers to remain seated and start their iftar, ending their 13-hour and 33-minute fast.
 In his gentle voice, he inquired about the well-being of the crowd.

 Accompanied by Vice-President Sheikh Mansour bin Zayed Al Nahyan, Abu Dhabi Crown Prince Khaled bin Mohamed Al Nahyan, Dr Sultan Ahmed Al Jaber, Sheikh Theyab bin Mohamed bin Zayed Al Nahyan, the President sat of the ground as boxes of meals were lined up for the faithful.